-When we open Local there will sometimes be a pop-up advising of an update.
+When we open LocalWP there will sometimes be a pop-up advising of an update.
 Simply follow the instructions on the screen to install it to keep your system up to date.

 When we open a demo file in Local, we sometimes see a red circle with numbers in it at the top of the Dashboard or alongside the Plugins menu.
 Below is a screenshot showing this.
 Open the menu and you will see update details alongside the affected plugins.
-Below I have actioned some already and the notification turns green.
+Below some have been actioned already and the notification has turned green.
 The remaining yellow boxes indicate that the update is outstanding.
-I just have to click 'update now' which is indicated by the red ovals.
+Just click 'update now' which is indicated by the red ovals.
 The plugin will update and the line will turn green.
 Once all updates are complete it's back to business as usual.

 The 'Any Town & District' demo file is updated on a regular basis to reflect any product changes, including plugin updates.
-We don't anticipate any Web Manager being at the learning SiteWorks using Local and the demo file stage for months on end.
+We don't anticipate any Web Manager learning SiteWorks using Local and the demo file for months on end.
 It is likely that you'll download the zip file once only and complete your learning using that file.
-Life happens and, if you do find you have had to take a lengthy pause for some reason, you might find it beneficial to download a new copy so that you are working on the latest version.
+If you do find you have had to take a lengthy pause for some reason, you might find it beneficial to download a new copy so that you are working on the latest version.
 Note that when you load a second or subsequent copy of the demo file into Local you can call it by a different name so that you don't overwrite the work you have already done on the original file.